MicrosoftDocs/winrt-api/windows.storage.search/contentindexer.md

 Enables Windows Store apps to make private content searchable by using the system index.

 ## -remarks
 The ContentIndexer class enables apps to push a property bag into the system index which can later be searched quickily by the app or user.
-The property bag can contain any properties from in the shell property system and is available to search instantly after the API call returns.
+The property bag can contain any properties from the shell property system and is available to search instantly after the API call returns.

 The properties are defined as string-object key-value pairs, where the keys are standard Windows property names, like [System.Author](https://msdn.microsoft.com/library/windows/desktop/bb760652.aspx), and the values are [PropertyValue](../windows.foundation/propertyvalue.md) instances.
 The property must be registered on the system and have isColumn and isInvertedIndex set to true.
 You can also provide full-text search content by using a stream and content type.
 This corresponds to running the [IFilter](https://msdn.microsoft.com/library/windows/desktop/bb266451.aspx) implementation for the type and indexing the content.